Preprocess Lane Detections for Scenario Generation

 Desired Format of Lane Boundary Detections

-The table must specify at least three columns: the first column for timestamps and the remaining columns for the lane boundaries of the ego lane.
+object must contain at least two lane boundaries of the ego lane for each timestamp.
 You must specify detected lane boundaries as parabolicLaneBoundary

 , cubicLaneBoundary